Here are 10 acts to know in Swedish film, alphabetical order.

 And for being such a ‘serious’ writer–director, he certainly has a handle on the parodic.
 With that handle, he wins over audiences and critics alike.
-His 2017 release, The Square, won the Palme d’Or in Cannes and was nominated for an Academy Award.
+His 2017 release, The Square, won the Palme d’Or at the Cannes Film Festival and was also nominated for an Academy Award.

 ‘What motivates me is to create something I myself yearn to watch,’ Tarik Saleh has said in an interview.
 And what he wants to watch is apparently almost always daunting.